BivinSadler/MSDS-6373-Time-Series/Unit 5/ReadMe.md

-## Optional Reading from Woodward, Gray and Allen
+## Optional Reading from Woodward, Gray and Elliot

 Chapter 3: